 Understanding Roles and Responsibilities

-Many organizations, especially larger ones, usually have people nominated for CMDB specific roles, such as Configuration Management Process Owner, Configuration Manager, CMDB Owner or CMDB Manager.
+Many organizations, especially larger ones, have people assigned to CMDB-specific roles, with titles such as Configuration Management Process Owner, Configuration Manager, CMDB Owner, or CMDB Manager.

 What does it mean to be a CMDB Owner or a Configuration Manager?
 One way to look at these roles and their responsibilities is using the Consumer – Owner – Provider model.